The Ultimate MOT Checklist

 We hope this break down can help you get prepared for your car’s next MOT.
 Not sure whether your vehicle needs an MOT test?
 Check out our article on which vehicles are exempt from MOTs to find out more.

-Don’t forget, you can be notified of your MOT expiry date with our useful MOT reminder tool.
+Don’t forget, you can be notified of your MOT expiry date with our useful MOT reminder tool in our app.